 Do not follow ribbon(s) that you see.

-By continuing to make Aokigahara infamous by playing up its lore/haunted nature, we make it more attractive for those who are depressed to blame their suicides on the forest.
+By continuing to make Aokigahara infamous by playing up its lore/haunted nature, we make it more attractive for those who are depressed to blame the forest.

 If you’re going through hell, keep going. — Winston Churchill

 If you’re someone reading who is depressed, the Aokigahara forest is not the answer to your problems and many people struggle with depression.